UtrechtUniversity/ia-webscraping/lambda-tests/README.md

 ### Run Tests:

 The scrape controller package can be run locally to scrape pages in bulk.
 To use it first deploy the `scrape-single-page` lambda that acts as a proxy that fetches pages for you.
+In `scrape-controler/main.go` set `lambdaUrl` to the URL that Serverless returned.
 The controller fetches urls from the Internet Archive cdx endpoint.
 The pages in these cdx files are then fetched in parallel without any rate limiting.

 ### Results: